AbdulRehman985/aditi-library-management/README.md

+# 📌 Project Status: Deal Not Closed

+🚫 **Deal not finalized** – The client requested a fully custom solution within a ₹12,000 budget, which was not feasible due to actual development, domain, and hosting costs.

+📂 The SRS and proposal have been retained here for reference in case of future similar projects.

+---

 # Aditi Library Management System

 A modern, premium library management system built with Next.js 14, designed for mobile-first responsive use and premium user experience.